LucasJJulien/definitive-opensource/README.md

 <p align="center"><code>Status: Active</code> - <code>License: MIT</code></p>

 > [!NOTE]
-> Project is currently in the alpha stage and under heavy development.
-Formatting is still rough, a universal organization system has not yet been implemented, and many popular open-source projects are not yet included.
+> This project is currently in the alpha stage and under heavy development.
+The list is currently edited directly from the readme, however my goal for the 1.0 release is for all open-source projects to be under a "list.json" json file with scripts that automatically generate the readme.
+This would make organization and re-ordering far easier and would enable API retrieval of repository stats for always up to date star counts and descriptions.
 Consult the roadmap for further information regarding development.

 > [!TIP]
 > Submit or make changes by forking this repo, editing, commiting, and opening a pull-request.
 Please make sure you include a description of what you have updated or added.
 For an open source project to be approved for submission, the repo MUST have over 1k stars, and preferably over 5k stars - but this is flexible.
 If the app is extraordinary or does a task nothing else does, it will most likely be accepted.
 The app should also have relatively recent commits or something that signifies active development.

 > [!CAUTION]
-> Star count last updated 10/15/2024.
-API retrieval system of stars currently being implemented for always up-to-date star counts.
+> Starcounts are hard-coded and may not reflect latest values.
+API retrieval system of stars planned for 1.0 release.

 ## Why another list?
 There's plenty of awesome lists on GitHub, many focusing on open source specifically.
 However I've found them including many long-deprecated apps, cluttered with smaller projects on the verge of extinction, or missing a lot of modern open source projects.